andrew/ultimate-awesome/README.md

 - [awesome-3d-point-cloud-denoising](https://github.com/agarnung/awesome-3d-point-cloud-denoising) - A curated list of awesome 3D point cloud denoising papers.
 - [awesome-social-distancing](https://github.com/AnarchoTechNYC/awesome-social-distancing) - :mask: Collection of awesome resources, tools, and initiatives to alleviate loneliness, isolation, and other burdens imposed by "social distancing" measures.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
-- [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".
 - [awesome-startup-tools](https://github.com/bassemawhoob/awesome-startup-tools) - 🎉 Awesome list of 3rd party tools for startups.
 - [awesome-restaurants](https://github.com/beatinaniwa/awesome-restaurants) - Awesome restaurants in Japan.
 - [awesome-energy-tools](https://github.com/BiaPri/awesome-energy-tools) - Central hub offering an extensive collection of datasets and tools for energy-related applications.